WillDosSantos/wills-portfolio/src/pages/church-center/index.md

 ---
-title: 'Church Center'
+title: 'Church Center Page Design'
-description: Web Design
+description: A collection of web designs for our Church Center application
 date: '2019-02-12'
 image: 'churchCenter.jpg'
 ---